Maintain Your Vehicle to Save Money and Energy

 - Change your air filter.
 Cleaning your air filter regularly can improve your gas mileage significantly.

-- Cruise control.
+- Use cruise control.
 Using your cruise control will keep you driving at a more consistent speed and can generally improve fuel efficiency.

 - Inflate tires properly.
 Car tires that are under-inflated will lead to poor gas mileage.
 You can often find the correct pressure for your car printed on the edge of the driver’s side door.

 - Mileage still too low?
-Consider getting a tune up.
-A tune up will generally make a modest, but sometimes significant, improvement in your miles per gallon.
+A tune-up could make a considerable improvement in your miles per gallon.